 In addition to its water resistance and pockets to keep small items dry, I can also wear them in the city without looking like a slob.

 Survival Situation Essentials

-Julie’s kit typically includes a handful of spare bandages, rubbing alcohol (to clean a wound and minimize the chances of infection), gauze, and the aforementioned tweezers.
+Julie’s kit typically includes a handful of spare bandages, rubbing alcohol, gauze, and the aforementioned tweezers.

 I tend to prefer a headlamp for hands free lighting, but I also keep a compact flashlight in my day pack just in case as well.

 Finally, the well-known Swiss Army Knife is a multi-purpose tool that always comes in handy when we least expect it.